MicrosoftDocs/learn/learn-pr/azure/power-apps/includes/1-5-exercise-view-in-mr.md

 3. Click on the newly created screen to change its properties in the **Properties** tab at the right side of the screen.

 4. Click the dropdown present beside the **Backgroud image** property to add an image to the screen.
-We will add the logo of our application **Easy Sales** to the splash screen. //logo downlod link
+We will add the logo of our application **Easy Sales** to the splash screen.

 5. Set the image position to **Fit**.